nosolopau/siestacms/README.md

 ## Acknowledgements

-- Thanks to great amaysim Australia's great Docker solution for Serverless: https://github.com/amaysim-au/docker-serverless.
+- Thanks to great @maysim-au for their great solution for Serverless & Docker: https://github.com/amaysim-au/docker-serverless.
 Pretty cool stuff :)